bagouryy/choco-mining/README.md

-# Data-mining
+# Choco-mining

+Choco-mining is a Java library for solving itemset mining problems that is based on [Choco-solver](https://github.com/chocoteam/choco-solver).
 This repository contains the source code that was used in the experiments of the following paper : *Vernerey et al. - Threshold-free Pattern Mining Meets Multi-Objective Optimization: Application to Association Rules* ([IJCAI 2022](https://www.ijcai.org/proceedings/2022/0261)).
 Supplementary material is available in the `paper` folder.

 ## Requirements